jsreport/jsreport/docker/default/README.md

 1. Install [Docker](https://www.docker.com/)
 2. `sudo docker run -p 80:5488 jsreport/jsreport:2.7.2`

 This is the most basic usage.
-It will start jsreport server on port 80 directly in the current shell with data and configuration stored directly in container.
+It will start jsreport server on port 80 directly in the current shell with data and configuration stored directly in the container.
 Change 80 http port to whatever you want.

+The full documentation for the jsreport official images can be found at https://jsreport.net/learn/docker